 This appears as a box on the right sidebar when a user searches for an event and provides event details.
 This helps users easily find the date and location of the event that they are searching for and is a useful feature for event organizers.

-For example, if you search for the 2019 G20 summit, you will see this card on the right with event details.
+For example, if you search for the 2022 FIFA World Cup, you will see this card on the right with event details.

-This does not exactly have any direct SEO benefit but is useful for users who want information about a particular event.
+This does not a direct SEO benefit, but is useful for users who want information about a particular event.